farisachugthai/dotfiles/README.md

 1. Create a minimal, functional working environment for both Termux and Ubuntu.
    (Done)
 2. Create a new user on an existing workstation that has all necessary packages installed.
 Run relevant scripts.
-Is the new user profile for all intents and purposes as useful as your usual daily driver?
+Is the new user profile as useful as your usual daily driver?
 If not, then keep working.
 3. Boot a new ISO, git clone the repo, run 1 script, and begin working as if it were your daily workstation.